 This community-based Kariba REDD+ project is administered by the local communities of four Rural Districts: Binga, Nyaminyami, Hurungwe and Mbire.

 A range of sustainable activities proposed by local communities have been implemented in order to conserve the critical biodiversity hotspots of Miombo & Mopane forests, while ensuring substantial contributions to climate change mitigation and adaptation.
 These include:

-Further income will be generated thanks to a carbon-offsetting programme.
-To date, the Kariba project has prevented over 18 million tonnes of CO2 from entering the atmosphere.
-This has been achieved by not only protecting and conserving forests, but in each aspect of the project, including the availability of cleaner fuel resources, sustainable food sources, and the continued support of sustainable livelihoods.
+Further revenue generated thanks to a carbon-offsetting programme which has prevented over 18.1 million tonnes of CO2 from entering the atmosphere through reduced deforestation alone.
 By purchasing carbon credits through the Kariba project, companies can offset their emissions with the knowledge that they are not only helping the environment but also changing lives for the better.
-South Pole Group offers services in the whole carbon offset cycle, from helping companies to calculate how much CO2 they emit, to creating and managing projects and to issuing certified carbon credits.